The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Introduction

 {}

 A simulation study demonstrates the merit of the correction term for sampling from a $10401$ dimensional parameter space for a low-dimensional regression task.
-The samples from the surrogate posterior of our corrected stochastic MH algorithm, as well as their mean, show a significant improvement in terms of the empirical prediction risk and size of credible balls over those taken from the surrogate posterior of the naive stochastic MH algorithm.
+The approximate samples from the surrogate posterior of csMALA, as well as their mean, show a significant improvement in terms of the empirical prediction risk and size of credible balls over those taken from the surrogate posterior of the naive sMALA.
 The correction term cancels the bias on the size of accepted batches introduced by the stochastic setting.
 The Python code of the numerical example is available on GitHub.\footnote{ \url{https://github.com/sbieringer/csMALA.git}}

 \paragraph{Related literature.}